AlandSailingRobots/sailingrobot/Documentation/Git & Workflow Guide.md

 ## I. Coding Workflow

 This chapter starts with an overview of the coding workflow used in the Åland Sailing Robots project and then provides some examples that are in the context of this project.
 The used coding workflow is based on the feature branch and gitflow workflows.
-They are presented here: https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow
+They are presented [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)

 ![Coding-Workflow](Media/1coding-workflow.png)